1. Your first legal obligation is to complete and lodge a “Notice of Intended Marriage” (NOIM)

 - Error in giving notice (This relates only to error on the part of the celebrant)

-If a party to an intended marriage cannot conveniently sign this notice at the time, the other party may individually sign the notice, with the other party signing it in my presence, before the day of the marriage is solemnised.
+If a party to an intended marriage cannot conveniently sign this notice at the time, the other party may individually sign the notice, with the other party signing it in my presence, before the day that the marriage is solemnised.

 * I can also assist with any Visa Application letter requirements.